Lehche/pyfort-LIESKE-GONIE-int2/README.md

 This goal of this project is to create a game on python based on the tv game "Fort Boyard", to help us we have been provided with a document with instrunction to follow.<br />
 <br />
 This project was made using only python.
 Multiplle libraries were used: <br />
-  math, random, os : for the games<br />
+  math, random : for the games<br />
   time : for visual effects<br />
+  json, os : to pull data from elsewhere<br />

 <br />
 To launch the game you need to go on git hub pull and run main file<br />